CAT Delete or Gutting: Pros, Cons, Performance and Cost

 A catalytic converter consists of a bunch of honeycomb-patterned catalyst bed that offers restrictions to the exhaust gases.

 As you know that a catalytic converter has a larger size compared to the piping to which it is welded.
 If the catalytic converter is gutted, the absence of any restriction will dramatically reduce the flow velocity of exhaust gases.
-In engineering/physics, the larger the pipe dia, the lesser the will be flow velocity.
-Moreover, if gases flow from a smaller area to a larger area, their pressure increases in a region with a larger area which will try to push back the flow.
+In engineering/physics, the larger the pipe diameter, the lesser will be flow velocity.
+Moreover, if exhaust gases flow from a smaller area to a larger area, their pressure increases in a region with a larger area which will try to push back the flow.

-Due to the lack of restriction in a gutted catalytic converter, it will act as a pipe twice the size of straight piping.
 For exhaust gases to flow easily, they should have higher velocity, which is only possible if some restriction is present or the diameter of the pipe is reduced.
 So, a flow of gases from a 2.5″ exhaust header to a 4″ hollowed catalytic converter will cause reversion and the exhaust flow will reduce dramatically.

 Moreover, gutted CAT resonates more compared to the CAT Delete system.
 So, there is another drawback as resonation also impedes the gas flow.